MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-building-display-options-processwire.md

 right_4_6|4 / 6 (Right-aligned)
 ```

 By using a consistent format, in this case `[alignment]_[left column span]_[right column span]`, we can extract the three arguments and use the values directly in the template.
-This makes it possible to add different display variants without modifiying the code at all.
+This makes it possible to add different display variants without modifying the code at all.

 ```php
 [$alignment, $width['left'], $width['right']] = explode('_', $section->column_layout->value);